-The Federation of Galaxy Explorers (FOGE) is a non-profit organization that educates and inspires the next generation of explorers in space-based Science, Technology, Education, and Math (STEM).
+The Federation of Galaxy Explorers (FOGE) is a non-profit organization that educates and inspires the next generation of explorers in space-based Science, Technology, Engineering, and Math (STEM).

 Founded in 2001